 How to Avoid Financial Disputes with Roommates

-Establish Expectations Up Front – Positive roommate relationships start with good communication.
-Establish clear expectations regarding financial matters up front, including how, when, and who is responsible for making sure the bills are paid.
+Positive roommate relationships start with good communication.
+Establish clear expectations regarding financial matters up front, including how, when, and who is responsible for paying the bills.
 You may also want to consider writing up a roommate agreement, separate from your lease, that lays out the things you agree upon.
-Having everyone involved sign a document like this makes informal conversations feel more official, and will give you a neutral document to refer to should any disagreements arise.
+Having everyone involved sign a document like this makes informal conversations feel more official, and will give you a neutral document to refer to when you have disagreements.

-Shop Together for Shared Items – Decide up front which household items you’re going to share, then shop for them together.
+Decide up front which household items you’re going to share, then shop for them together.
 Things like trash bags, light bulbs, paper goods, cleaning supplies and other mutually beneficial items come to mind.
-Shopping together will ensure you spend only as much as the other person is comfortable with, and give you the chance to split the bill at the time of purchase, rather than divvying it up later.
+Shopping together will ensure you spend only as much as the other person is comfortable with.
+It also gives you the chance to split the bill at the time of purchase, rather than divvying it up later.
 Try shopping at a warehouse club for household basics to get the most bang for your bucks.